bitcoin-dot-org/Bitcoin.org/_includes/guide_contracts.md

 addresses she pays, how much she pays them, and possibly how many satoshis she has left.

-Because Alice isn't a criminal, she doesn't want to use some shady Bitcoin laundering service; she just wants plausible deniability about where she has spent her satoshis and how many she has left, so she starts up the Tor anonymity service on her computer and logs into an IRC chatroom as "AnonGirl."
+Alice isn't a criminal, she just wants plausible deniability about where she has spent her satoshis and how many she has left, so she starts up the Tor anonymity service on her computer and logs into an IRC chatroom as "AnonGirl."